THE TOP 8 BRUNCH SPOTS TO TEMPT YOUR TASTEBUDS

 Kleinskys

 A lazy brunch may seem indulgent enough as it is, but Harveys at Winchester Mansions (STOP 11) takes it to a whole new level with their famous Sunday Jazz Brunches.
 Spend the morning on the terrace overlooking the picturesque Sea Point promenade while being serenaded by live jazz every Sunday.
-The brunch buffet will offer you everything from the traditional eggs and bacon to sushi, salads and desserts.
-At Harveys you will feel like royalty and you relax and dine along with your complimentary glass of bubbly and Sunday paper.
+The brunch buffet will offer you everything from traditional eggs and bacon to sushi, salads, and desserts.
+At Harveys, you will feel like royalty, and you can relax and dine along with your complimentary glass of bubbly and Sunday paper.

 Harveys